DaNrd/01_APCS/projects/class/programmingContestOrientedProblem/1/README.md

 ## Prompt:

 You are given an array a of size n containing integers.
-You are given Q queries of the form (l, r) which ask for the average of the integers between indices l and r inclusive
+You are given Q queries of the form (l, r) which ask for the average of the integers between indices l and r inclusive.

 ####Input Format:
 The first line will consist of an integer n.